I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Stay right here for our final news roundup and information overload.

-As I have said many, many times, the radicals that run New York City and places like Los Angeles and Chicago and San Francisco and other places around the country, these deep blue states and cities, uh the most radical people there.
+Sean, if you want to be a part of the program, as I have said many, many times, the radicals that run New York City and places like Los Angeles and Chicago and San Francisco and other places around the country, these deep blue states and cities, the most radical people are there.

-Now you have, according to Poly Market, as of yesterday, I haven't checked today, uh, 76% chance that Zoran uh Marxist Mondami is going to be the next mayor of New York City.
+Now you have, according to Polymarket, as of yesterday, I haven't checked today, a 76% chance that Zoran Marxist Mondami is going to be the next mayor of New York City.

-Here's Mom Donnie explaining why Palestine is part of his politics.
+Here's Momdani explaining why Palestine is part of his politics.

 Listen.